Church of the Pilgrims (Washington, D.C.): New building

 Ground was broken for the new building on June 25, 1927.
 By April 1928, the cost of the building had risen to $250,000 ($ in dollars), and by late May 1928 to $300,000 ($ in dollars).
 A new fund-raising effort was begun to raise the needed extra funds.
 Among the donations raised at this time was a pledge by Sarah Ecker Watts Morrison, wife of Governor Cameron A. Morrison of North Carolina, to donate a $20,000 ($ in dollars) pipe organ to the finished church.
 The Rev. Dr. John B. Frazier, a Southern Presbyterian minister and former chief chaplain in the United States Navy, conducted much of this fundraising, emphasizing that the Church of the Pilgrims was going to be a gift to the nation from the Southern Presbyterian Church.

 Construction began in May 1928, with the George A. Fuller Co. conducting the work.
 By July 1928, the cost of the completed structure was $400,000 ($ in dollars).
-Rev. Bird repeatedly called for members of the church to donate their manual labor in constructing the edifice.
+Bird repeatedly called for members of the church to donate their manual labor in constructing the edifice.
 On July 30, 1928, Bird and other members of the congregation actually dug a trench for the foundation of an arch on the property.
 Seating in the church was scaled back to 750, the building capable of adding mezzanine seating for another 250.
-The cornerstone of the new church was laid on October 13, 1928, by Rev. Dr. Frazier.
+The cornerstone of the new church was laid on October 13, 1928, by Frazier.

-The new Church of the Pilgrims held its first service at 11 A.M. on Easter Sunday, March 31, 1929.
+The new Church of the Pilgrims held its first service at 11 a.m. on Easter Sunday, March 31, 1929.
 Clad in Rockwood limestone from Colbert County, Alabama, the church's pews were inscribed with names of congregations making donations to the church.
 The final cost of the complex was $400,000 ($ in dollars).

 The church itself was dedicated in May 1929.
 The organ, Skinner Organ Co.
 Opus 744, was installed in late May or early June 1929.

-The Rev. Dr. Bird retired as pastor of Church of the Pilgrims in 1956, and died three years later.
+Bird retired as pastor of Church of the Pilgrims in 1956, and died three years later.

+Beliefs

+Marriage

+The church has an inclusive vision and celebrates both opposite-sex marriages and same-sex marriages.